XIAYM-gh/vscode-background-cover/README.md

 ## Changes

-This fork refactored most of the codebase & removed many unnecessary functionalities.
+This fork refactors most of the codebase & removes unnecessary features.

-We:
+We have:

 - Simplified the codebase
 - Made the language proper & more understandable
 - Added support for multiple folders

-## Installing
+## Installation

-You can find existing VSIX from GitHub Releases, or install directly from [VS Marketplace](https://marketplace.visualstudio.com/items?itemName=xiaym-gh.background-cover-simplified).
+You can download a pre-built VSIX from GitHub Releases, or install directly from the [VS Marketplace](https://marketplace.visualstudio.com/items?itemName=xiaym-gh.background-cover-simplified).

-To build this extension, please:
+To build the extension yourself:

-- Clone the repository
+- Clone this repository
-- Run `npm i` inside the cloned folder (or whatever tool you like)
+- Run `npm i` in the project directory (or use your preferred package manager)
 - Run `npx @vscode/vsce@latest package` to package the extension
-- Start VSCode, navigate to "Extensions" and click on "Install from VSIX" in the menu
+- Open VS Code, go to "Extensions", and select "Install from VSIX" from the menu
-- Select the output VSIX and enjoy
+- Choose the generated VSIX file and enjoy!

-## Uninstalling
+## Uninstallation

-Before uninstalling, please disable the background image manually!
+Before uninstalling, please manually disable the background image.

 ## Acknowledgement